The depth and breadth of the enrichment curriculum supports the development of the whole child.

 Mandarin Chinese is introduced through a picture system.
 Pictures are studied and practiced in the context of complete sentences.
 Students learn vocabulary and grammar with self-explanatory photos.
 From day one students are able to say full sentences.
 Students initially focus on using pinyin; letters that are similar to our English alphabet to spell their Chinese words.
 Students will be able to read and write pinyin.
 Students will also be able to correctly pronounce the learned words.
 In time, students transition to learning Chinese Characters.
 The Chinese Characters are logograms that originated from pictures or pictographs.
 Students simplify and start with radicals and then use those as the building blocks to create more complex characters.

 Our students’ artwork graces our school walls and the walls of our community businesses.

-Art instruction begins in the Early Learning Center with preschool art experiences and continues through sixth grade.
+Art instruction begins in the Early Learning Center with preschool art experiences and continues through 6th Grade.
 Art is taught in the RPDS art studios by two highly trained art teachers.
 Special attention has been given to providing students two art studios including a full use kiln and a large art supply area.
 The art studios provide optimum work space, seating and lighting to maximize each child’s artistic creativity.
 Within each studio children can settle in to their projects and work comfortably with the materials and mediums presented.